Buttons #

 exec=setkeyvalue,KeyName=Value

-Modify button appearance using KeyValue #
+Change button appearance by KeyValue #

 #### BUTTON0.txt with variants